duttpathak/Linux-/README.md

 7 What command(s) can you run to locate information on the kernel?

-uname -r or -a #shows the version of the linux kernel
+uname -a #shows the version of the linux kernel

 8 What is a kernel module?